EstebanVictorio/carbee/README.md

 Answer: I've added a `time-tracking.json` file where I logged every work session I spent on this.
 You are free to check it.

-Also, I would add the missing loading for login 😅
+Also, I would add the missing redirection to login if services fail auth 😅